marouanosb/ScrapNTF/README.md

   python get-pip.py
   ```

-*  Install all the required modules stored in the *requirements.text* file using the command :
+*  Install all the required modules stored in the *requirements.txt* file using the command :
     ```
     pip install -r requirements.txt
     ```